LaurenMHarris/LaurenMHarris.github.io/index.md

 a lasting impact on the digital landscape.

-The purpose of this website is to house and redirect my various school projects, list coursework, and resume in a central location and as a graduation requirement.
+The purpose of this website is to house and redirect my various school projects, list coursework, and resume in a central location as a graduation requirement.